MLHale/CYBER-4580-lending-library-docs/Milestone3/README.md

 # Progress Report 5/2/2019
 ## Overview
+Working towards completing our objectives has produced both successes and significant challenges.
+After reviewing the feedback from our Milestone 2 results, we decided to commit more of our team's resources to focused tasks and more effective dissemination of work.
+Specifically, we had been pausing our work on the frontend deliverables in order to focus more on just the backend and at the onset of Milestone 3 this changed.
+The team broke apart into individual and separate focus areas: finishing the backend, working on the frontend, further documentation, and security evaluation.

-For milestone 3, we have enabled communication between the frontend and backend.
+We now have enabled communication between the frontend and backend.
 A user may now login to the frontend, which retrieves their unique data.
 Furthermore, they may populate their cart and place an order.

 ## Outcomes
 User may: